 What was the Board’s process for approving the new boundaries?

-The Boundary Committee’s recommendation was presented to the Board at its Jan.
-12 meeting.
+The Boundary Committee’s recommendation was presented to the Board in January 2017.
 School district administrators received considerable feedback from families impacted by the changes.
-Feedback was shared with the Board of Directors for discussion at its Jan.
-25 meeting.
+Feedback was shared with the Board of Directors for discussion at its second January 2017 meeting.
 Several community members also spoke during the community comment portion of the meeting and brought forth questions and concerns.

 Specific areas of the proposed boundary map were discussed by the Board based on the feedback received.
 Following its discussion, the Board asked the administrative team to consider making some minor adjustments to the proposal from the Boundary Committee to address concerns raised.
-There is no feasible way to address all concerns.
+There was no feasible way to address all concerns.
 However, the administrative team was able to recommend slight adjustments to minimize disruption of some students and families based on the concerns heard.
-These adjustments are reflected in the map below that was approved by the Board.
+These adjustments are included in the new boundary map.